THE TROWEL AND THE SWORD

 100 PERSONAL WORDS:

 The last building project in which I was involved was the Crossroads Centre in Burlington, Ontario (picture below).
-143,000 square feet of TV studios, offices, a restaurant, and convention facilities.
-Check it out here.
+The building houses 143,000 square feet of TV studios, offices, a restaurant, and convention facilities.
 I invite all our readers to visit.
 I traveled to a quarry in Muskoka to choose the great stone you see pictured outside the entrance.
 The Scripture below the stone says, “Thus saith the Lord: stand at the crossroads and look, and ask for the ancient paths where the good way lies, and walk in it, and find rest for your souls!”
 Jeremiah 6:16 (NRSV).